Someone Almost Stole a Travel Booking Startup's Domain Through Social Engineering

 • Taken over other accounts using password reset emails

-Protection Measures We Implemented
+Protection Measures the Team Implemented

 1. Registrar Lock: Prevents any transfer without explicit unlock